-Bedrooms Occupancy Wastewater Flow Per Design Flow (gallons/day) Bedioonis (# of Persons) Person (gallons/day) Design Flow (gallons/day)
+Bedrooms ns Occupancy Wastewater Flow Per (# of Persons) Person (gallons/day) Design Flow (gallons/day)

+2 4 75 300

+3 6 75 450

+4 7 75 525

+5 8 75 600

+3

+6 9 75 675

-3. Auxiliary Buildings:
+Auxiliary Buildings

 - a.
 If a single-family home has an auxiliary building, such as a non-commercial shop with plumbing fixtures, the flow may be conveyed to the OWTS of the home, or to a separate OWTS constructed to handle the flow from the auxiliary facility. - b.
 If the flow from the auxiliary building is only generated by residents of the home, it shall be assumed that the OWTS for the home will be adequately sized to include the auxiliary building if the flows are combined. - c.
 If the auxiliary building will have users in addition to residents and the flow from the auxiliary building will flow to the OWTS of the home, the design flow of the home must include the increased use. - d.
-If the auxiliary building has a separate OWTS, the facility shall be sized on the basis of Table 6-2 and a septic tank detention time of forty-eight (48) hours. - 4.
-Multi-Family and Commercial Onsite Wastewater Treatment Systems: - a.
-Design flow values and strengths for multi-family and commercial systems shall be determined from: - (1) Table 6-2; or - (2) An analysis of flows and strengths from at least three (3) comparable facilities or from the facility, if it is an existing facility, must be submitted to BCPH for approval.
-The analysis shall include: - i.
-Metered water flows for inside use only for at least one (1) year, or if use is seasonal, for a full season.
+If the auxiliary building has a separate OWTS, the facility shall be sized on the basis of Table 6-2 and a septic tank detention time of 48 hours. - 4.
+Multi-Family and Commercial On-site Wastewater Treatment Systems - Design flow values and strengths for multi-family and commercial systems shall be determined from: - (1) Table 6-2; or

+- (2) An analysis of flows and strengths from at least three comparable facilities or from the facility, if it is an existing facility, must be submitted to the local public health agency for approval.
+The analysis shall include: - (i) Metered water flows for inside use only for at least a year, or if use is seasonal, for a full season.
 If metered flows are less than full capacity, they shall be paired with actual use in units of persons present or meals served or other units as appropriate so that an actual daily rate per unit can be determined.
-The daily rate per unit times the number of units at full occupancy shall be the design flow. - ii.
-Total suspended solids and biochemical oxygen demand, fiveday (BOD5) or biochemical oxygen demand, carbonaceous fiveday (CBOD5) tests at times of full use.
-At least three (3) samples taken at least one (1) week apart are required. - iii.
-Explanation and justification for the comparability of the tested facilities with the proposed facility.
+The daily rate per unit times the number of units at full occupancy shall be the design flow. - (ii) Total Suspended Solids and BOD5 or CBOD5 tests at times of full use.
+At least three samples taken at least one week apart are required. - (iii) Explanation and justification for the comparability of the tested facilities with the proposed facility.

-5. Flow Equalization.
+5. Flow Equalization

 - a.
-Flow equalization may be used if a facility has flows that vary from day to day by more than four (4) times the average flow. - b.
-The highest peak assumed shall be at least equal to the full capacity of the facility.
+Flow equalization may be used if a facility has flows that vary from day to day by more than four times the average flow. - b.
+The highest peak assumed shall be at least equal to the full capacity of the facility. - c.

-- c.
 The stored flow shall be distributed to the soil treatment area before the next greater-than-average peak. - d.
-Flow equalization may be used only if: - (1) The facility is non-residential. - (2) The facility is only used for one (1) purpose. - (3) Flows will follow a predictable pattern. - (4) There is a long-term expectation that size and pattern of the flows will remain the same. - e.
+Flow equalization may be used only if: - (1) The facility is non-residential; - (2) The facility is only used for one purpose: - (3) Flows will follow a predictable pattern; and - (4) There is a long-term expectation that size and pattern of the flows will remain the same. - e.
 Timed pressure distribution shall be used.
 The soil treatment area reduction for timed pressure distribution shall not be used in addition to the flow equalization reduction. - f.
 Contingency plans must be made for expanding the capacity of the OWTS in the event of changed use at the facility.